spryker/spryker-docs/docs/scos/user/technology-partners/202009.0/payment-partners/ratenkauf-by-easycredit/integrating-ratenkauf-by-easycredit.md

 ---
-title: Ratenkauf by Easycredit - Integration into a project
+title: Integrating ratenkauf by easyCredit
-description: This article provides step-by-step instruction on how to integrate Ratenkauf by Easycredit payment into your project.
+description: This article provides step-by-step instruction on how to integrate ratenkauf by easyCredit payment into your project.
 last_updated: Dec 8, 2020
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/v6/docs/ratenkauf-integration-into-project